 And then she lined us up in two lines; two lines of women facing each other.
 Faces young and unlined, faces deeply grooved with long grey hair.
 The fashion of loose clothes and layers, silks and wool, wraps, and yoga pants.
 The faces were mostly clear of makeup and the hair was generally long and braided and twisted.
-There were shaved heads and an abundance of tattoos and crystals and beads.
+There were shaved heads and an abundance of tattoos, crystals, and beads.
 I stood next to Cait and squeezed her hand.
 Our solidarity.

 Indigo had the two lines move closer and closer to each other until the space between me and the woman across from me was only inches.
 I focused on the ring in her nose.
 There were giggles down the line as we all felt the anticipation.

 Indigo’s voice called out over us all.

 “We are a team here today!
 A community of women!
 We are here to love each other, to be reborn into our confidence!
 We are women and to be reborn is to come down through the vaginal canal.
 To fight your way!”

 We heard giggles and gasps from where her voice had been.

 “Do not make it easy for me!
 Being reborn is hard!”

 And suddenly she was pushing her way between the two lines of women, pushing between me and the woman across from me.